yii-tools/forms/docs/component/field.md

 ## Prefix

-Allows you to add a prefix to the field in string format.
+It Allows you to add a prefix to the field in string format.

 For example, the following code for add icon to the field prefix.